AdityaViraj/genesis-entropy-os/README.md

 # Entropy Compass

-This project is a custom baremetal x86 operating system whcih is entirely built from scratch in C doubling as a travel retro arcade game which entirely works on ONEKEY.
-The globe starts spinning the moment you hit the key and randomly selects a country and you can repeat this task until you hit all the 187 countries in the least number of spins.
+This project is a custom baremetal x86 operating system which is entirely built from scratch in C doubling as a travel retro arcade game which entirely works on **ONEKEY**.
+The globe starts spinning the moment you hit the key and it randomly selects a country and you can repeat this task until you hit all the 187 countries in the least number of spins.
 Well it took me 1047 spins (my best score so far..!
-Maybe I will include a scoreboard during future iterations!)
+Maybe I will include a scoreboard during future iterations!).

 * **Tap SPACE:** To start spinning
 * **Hold SPACE:** To restart the game
-* **Control + Option + G:** Release your mouse and exit

 ---